swiftlang/swift-evolution/proposals/0355-regex-syntax-run-time-construction.md

 In-line comments, similarly to C, are lexical and are not recursively nested like normal groups are.
 A closing `)` cannot be escaped.
 Quotes are similarly lexical, non-nested, and the `\` before a `\E` cannot be escaped.

 For example, `\Q^[xy]+$\E`, is treated as the literal characters `^[xy]+$` rather than an anchored quantified character class. `\Q\\E` is a literal `\`.

+An interpolation sequence `<{...}>` is syntax that is reserved for a potential future interpolation feature.
+As such, the details surrounding it are future work, and it will currently be rejected for both literals and run-time compiled patterns.
+It may however be made available in the future as the literal characters.

 ### Quantified subexpressions